U.S. Immigration History

 The new fireproof facility is officially opened in December, and 2,251 people pass through on opening day.
 To prevent a similar situation from occurring again, President Theodore Roosevelt appoints a new commissioner of immigration, William Williams, who cleans house on Ellis Island in 1902.

-To eliminate corruption, Williams awards contracts based on merit and announces contracts will be revoked if any dishonesty is suspected.
+To eliminate corruption and abuse, Williams awards contracts based on merit and announces contracts will be revoked if any dishonesty is suspected.
 He imposes penalties for any violation of this rule and posts “Kindness and Consideration” signs as reminders to workers.

 To create additional space at Ellis Island, two new islands are created using landfill.
 Island Two houses the hospital administration and contagious diseases ward, while Island Three holds the psychiatric ward.